Lambda Cygni

-Lambda Cygni (λ Cyg) is a class B5V (blue main-sequence) star in the constellation Cygnus.
-Its apparent magnitude is 4.54 and it is approximately 770 light years away based on parallax.
+Lambda Cygni is a multiple star system in the northern constellation of Cygnus.
+Its name is a Bayer designation that is Latinized from λ Cygni and abbreviated λ Cyg or λ Cyg.
+With an apparent visual magnitude of 4.54, it is visible to the naked eye as a point of light.
+The system is located at a distance of approximately 770 light years based on parallax measurements.

 Lambda Cygni is a multiple star, with components A, B, and C observed in the 19th century; the main component, A, is a spectroscopic binary itself with two components Aa and Ab reported at magnitudes 5.4 and 5.8 orbiting with a period of 12 years.
 Component B has type B7V, magnitude 6.26, and separation 0.77" (about 180 AU based on parallax).
 Component C has reported type K2III-IV, apparent magnitude 9.65, and separation about 85".
 Recent observations indicate the presence of additional smaller companions D (about 50" from A), E (about 8" from C), and F (about 40" from C) all around apparent magnitude 14.